 How does Retevmo work?

 Retevmo is a selective RET kinase inhibitor that blocks certain enzymes to slow the growth of cancers caused by abnormal RET genes.
 Blocking RET in cancer tumors can slow cancer growth.
-Patients are selected for treatment with Retevmo based on a specific biomarker test.
+Patients are selected for treatment with Retevmo based on a specific biomarker test approved by the FDA.

-• RET (rearranged during transfection) gene fusion positive advanced or metastatic non-small cell lung cancer (NSCLC) in adults.
+- RET (rearranged during transfection) gene fusion positive locally advanced or metastatic non-small cell lung cancer (NSCLC) in adults.

-• Other solid tumors with RET gene fusions in adults and children 2 years and older with advanced or metastatic RET-driven tumors, that have progressed on or following prior systemic treatment or who have no satisfactory alternative treatment options.
+- Locally advanced or metastatic solid tumors with a RET gene fusion in adults and children 2 years and older that have progressed on or following prior systemic (body-wide) treatment or who have no satisfactory alternative treatment options.
+The most common solid tumors in studies were pancreatic cancer (27%), colon cancer (24%), salivary gland cancer (10%) and unknown primary site (7%).

-The uses for medullary thyroid cancer and solid tumors are all approved under FDA-accelerated approval based on overall response rate and duration of response.
+The indication for locally advanced or metastatic solid tumors is approved under FDA-accelerated approval based on overall response rate and duration of response.
 Continued approval may depend upon proven clinical benefit in further confirmatory trials.

 What is the mechanism of action for Retvmo?